-Volunteer Service is one of the qualifications for the Florida Bright Futures Scholarship Program.
+Seventy-five (75) documented hours of service is one of the qualifications for the Florida Academic Scholars Program (Florida Bright Futures Scholarship Program).
 These hours could include a combination of the Service Learning required hours and hours earned for the Student Volunteer Service Program.

-- 1. Hours earned as part of the Student Volunteer Service Program must be documented on the Volunteer Service Record Log Sheet and must comply with rules of that program. - 2.
-The student must give copies of the log sheets required to verify service hours for the Florida Bright Futures Scholars Program Scholarship to his/her guidance counselor. - 3.
-The number of hours required to qualify for each of the Florida Bright Futures Scholarship Programs are as follows:
+- 1. Hours earned as part of the Student Volunteer Service Program must be documented on the Volunteer Service Record Tier II/III Log Sheet and must comply with rules of that program. - 2.
+The Florida Academic Scholars Program requirements listed on the reverse side of Tier II/III Log Sheet must be completed. - 3.
+The student must give copies of the log sheets required to verify service hours for the Florida Academic Scholars Program Scholarship to his/her guidance counselor.